-Why do we have a 15% mean and 25% median pay gap?
+Why do we have a 27% mean and a 33% median pay gap?

 What are we doing to close the pay gap?

-Making every reasonable effort to have gender balanced shortlists for all externally recruited roles
+Make every effort to have gender balanced shortlists for all externally recruited roles.

-Maximising our attractiveness as an inclusive employer: showcasing diversity, including the women we already have in senior roles
+Maximise our attractiveness as an employer.
+Showcase diversity, including the women we already have in senior roles.

-Actively promoting our flexible working practices for both men and women, recognising that in societies with higher female representation in the workplace, men play a more active role in caring duties
+Actively promote our flexible working practices for both men and women.
+We recognise that in societies with higher female representation in the workplace, men play a more active role in caring duties.

-Developing our people to middle and senior management roles, with focussed development and career planning for women in areas where they are under-represented in the labour market, e.g. in finance, trading, technology, engineering and technical sales
+Develop our people into middle and senior management roles.
+Provide focused development and career planning for women where they are under represented in the labour market.
+This includes finance, trading, technology, engineering and technical sales.

 Addressing the pay gap in the UK

-We also help tackle the broader lack of women in STEM careers, and women in senior level energy industry roles:
+Outside of Good Energy, we help tackle the lack of women in STEM careers, and women in senior level energy industry roles.

-We partner with the STEMETTEs charity foundation, working with our local schools to encourage girls into STEM subjects and careers.
+We partner with the STEMette’s charity foundation, working with local schools to encourage girls into STEM subjects and careers.

-Our Founder and CEO, Juliet Davenport, herself a scientist, invests time in the Powerful Women’s Network and the Energy Leaders Coalition, both of which are focussed on increasing gender balance and broader diversity at work, at board and senior levels within the energy industry.
+Our Founder and CEO, Juliet Davenport, herself a scientist, invests time in the POWERful Women network and the Energy Leaders’ Coalition.
+They both focus on increasing gender balance and broader diversity at work, at board and senior levels within the energy industry.